codeimpossible/sunset/README.md

 **Then enter the times of Sunrise and Sunset in 24 hour format.** The defaults are daytime at 5am and nighttime at 6pm.

 **You're all set!**

+### Publishing a release of sunset

+Because I don't do this very often, here are the steps to release a new version of sunset.

+- make sure all the changes are merged to master
+- CHANGELOG should have the notes for the version in it already
+- run `$ apm publish <version>` or `$ apm publish major | minor | patch`